-Textbook: Siegler, R., Saffran, J. R., Eisenberg, N., DeLoache, J., & Gershoff, E. (2017).
-How Children Develop, 5th Edition .
+Textbook: Siegler, R., Saffran, J. R., Eisenberg, N., DeLoache, J., & Gershoff, E. (2017 or 2019).
+How throughout the syllabus].
+The 5th or 6th edition is required.

+Children Develop, 5th or 6th Edition.
 Worth Publishers, New York.
-[Referred to as "text" throughout the syllabus].
-The 5th edition is required (it is not the most recent/most expensive edition).
-The 6th edition (newer version) is also acceptable.
+[Referred to as "text"

 Articles: Several journal articles supplement the text as required reading.
 These supplemental readings will be available on Canvas.

 Videos: TED talks, lectures, and other required video content will be available on Canvas.